rerun/rerun/modules/stubbs/README.md

 	  [options]
 	    -subject <math>: "subject to study"

-The "study" command is listed.
-Finally, try it with and without options.
+The "dance" and "study" commands are listed.
+Try `freddy:study` with and without options.
 Since "-default math" was specified to `stubbs:add-option` the subject "math" will be printed.